Authored by the expert who managed and guided the team behind the Uganda Property Pack

 What property types can I afford for $100k in Wakiso (studio, land, old house)?

-At $100,000 (370 to 400 million UGX) in Wakiso, you can realistically afford a serviced residential plot in mid-demand areas like Kajjansi, Kitende, or Bwebajja, or an older 2 to 3 bedroom bungalow in neighborhoods like Nansana or Kyengera that may need some finishing work.
+For $100k (about UGX 360 million) in Wakiso, the realistic menu includes a serviced residential plot of around 12 to 20 decimals in mid-demand areas like Kajjansi, Kitende, or Nansana, or an older 2 to 3 bedroom bungalow in neighborhoods like Kyengera, Bulenga, or Matugga where structures exist but finishing quality varies.

 What's a realistic budget to get a comfortable property in Wakiso as of 2026?